scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

     </div>
 </div><br>

-# ThingsBoard Professional Edition (PE) Features
+# Pacificsoft Professional Edition (PE) Features

-#### ThingsBoard PE: White Labeling Guide
+#### Pacificsoft PE: White Labeling Guide
-ThingsBoard Professional Edition web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
+Pacificsoft Professional Edition web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.

 In this video tutorial, you will learn the configuration options that are available: